Updated in 2023

 Pramp gives users the ability to participate in mock interviews, both as the interviewer and interviewee.
 They give and receive feedback on their peers’ performance, but they do not receive any technical or behavioral help from experts.
 In addition, they do not receive resume or additional guidance on soft skills.

-Pathrise is a career accelerator that works with students and young professionals 1-on-1 so they can land their dream job in tech.
+Pathrise is an online program that works with students and professionals 1-on-1 so they can land their dream job in tech.
 With our tips and guidance, we’ve seen our fellows receive 3x as many responses to their applications and their interview performance scores double.

-If you want to work with any of our advisors 1-on-1 to get help with your any aspect of your job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your any aspect of your job search, become a Pathrise fellow.